This post may contain affiliate links. Please read our disclosure policy.

 - In another pan, melt butter on medium heat.
 Whisk in flour and stir constantly for about 1 minute.
 Slowly add milk and continue whisking until sauce thickens (about 3-4 minutes).

-- Add the milk mixture to your pot and cook soup until heated through.
+- Add the milk mixture to your pot and cook the soup until heated through.

 - Add cheese right before serving.
 Top with scallions and extra cheese if desired.
 Serve immediately.

 Recipe adapted from All Recipes.